theborderland/loomio-deploy/README.md

 an SSL certificate for you via the amazing [letsencrypt.org](https://letsencrypt.org/).

 ## What you'll need
-* Root access to a server, on a public IP address, running a default configuration of Ubuntu 18.04.
+* Root access to a server, on a public IP address, running a recent Ubuntu with at least 1GB RAM (2GB recommended).

 * A domain name which you can create DNS records for.